-And while the deceptive(troll) opening song and most of the show's 1st episode run-time had me duped into believing my assumption, that premature assessment was quickly shattered with the show's ominous reveal towards the latter end of the episode.
-Of course, there were a few foretelling signs with the way some characters were acting and visual cues scattered throughout the episode but I was still fooled nonetheless.
-With that being said, in order to get the most out of this title I highly suggest you refrain from doing any sort of research into it and simply watch it blind.
-So unless you've already watched the show or simply don't care, I advise you to refrain from reading this review any further.
+And while the deceptive(troll) opening theme and most of the show's 1st episode run-time had me duped into believing my assumption, that premature assessment was quickly shattered with the show's ominous reveal towards the latter end of the episode.
+Of course, there were a few foretelling signs with the way some characters were acting and visual cues scattered throughout the episode, but I was still fooled nonetheless.
+With that being said, to get the most out of this title, I highly suggest you refrain from doing any research on it beforehand and just watch it blind.
+So unless you've already watched the show or simply don't care, I advise you to stop reading this review any further.
 And with that warning in place, for everyone else, on with the show.

-The juxtaposition from "cute girls doing cute things" to zombie apocalypse is certainly an odd departure not often seen in anime.
-In fact, I don't recall anything going down that route at all.
-The closest point of comparison is magical girl shows that take a darker turn as it progresses (Mahou Shoujo Madoka★Magica), or shows that use sickeningly cute characters and slice of life moments before venturing into a bone-chilling bloodbath (Higurashi no Naku Koro ni).
+The juxtaposition of "cute girls doing cute things" to zombie apocalypse was certainly an odd departure not often seen in anime.
+In fact, I don't recall anything going down that specific route at all.
+The closest point of comparison is magical girl shows that take a darker turn as it progresses (Mahou Shoujo Madoka★Magica), or shows that use sickeningly cute characters and slice-of-life moments before venturing into a bone-chilling bloodbath (Higurashi no Naku Koro ni).
 But as far as anything that follows directly in Gakkou's footsteps, I'm drawing blanks.
 At the very least, I can say it's a unique experience.

-And while Yuki's involvement brought the necessary intrigue needed to hook its audience in for more, I can't say the rest of the characters boasted the same ability.
-They were given episodes dedicated to fleshing out their backstory but their personalities from beginning to end were rather one-note.
+And while Yuki's involvement brought the necessary intrigue needed to hook audiences in for more, I can't say the rest of the characters boasted the same ability.
+They were given episodes dedicated to fleshing out their backstory, but their personalities, from beginning to end, were rather one-note.
 At best, they had the basic requirements covered to carry the narrative but nothing noteworthy beyond that.